Song

 How much did King of Pain make in total?

-King of Pain does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+King of Pain does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does King of Pain make per stream?